bcuff/elasticsearch-net-aws/README.md

 // for NEST

-// if using app.config, environment variables, or roles var httpConnection = new AwsHttpConnection("us-east-1");
+// if using app.config, environment variables, or roles
+// This constructor will look up AWS credentials in the
+// same way that the AWSSDK does automatically. var httpConnection = new AwsHttpConnection("us-east-1");

 var pool = new SingleNodeConnectionPool(new Uri("http://localhost:9200"));